joelparkerhenderson/git-commit-message/README.md

 To keep track of this, we write a git commit message body that lists each person.
 We use the person's name and the email address.
 We use one person per line because this is easy to parse.

-To make this easy in practice, we use a git template that helps fill in this info.

-Example syntax for readability and compatibility:

-    By: Alice Adams (alice@eaxmple.com)
-    By: Bob Brown (bob@example.com)
-    By: Carol Curtis (carol@example.com)

-Example syntax for specific to GitHub automatic detection:

     Co-authored-by: Alice Adams <alice@eaxmple.com>
     Co-authored-by: Bob Brown <bob@example.com>
     Co-authored-by: Carol Curtis <carol@example.com>

-Note: we have an open request for the GitHub team to do automatic detection of both syntaxes above.
+To make this easy, we use a [git message template](https://github.com/joelparkerhenderson/git_message_template)

 ## Optional: use task tracking links